Flags of Austria-Hungary

-The empire of Austria-Hungary (1867–1918) did not have a universally used common flag.
+The empire of Austria-Hungary (1867–1918) did not have a commonly used universal flag.
 A single "national flag" could not exist since the Dual Monarchy consisted of two nations brought together by the 1867 Austro-Hungarian Compromise.
 Additionally, the 1868 Croatian–Hungarian Settlement meant that Croatia and Hungary were entities that legally required separate flags.
 The only official symbol of Austria-Hungary in common use was the coat of arms.

 Practical use of different flags

-In a country without an official single national flag, the use of this type symbols was complicated.
-In practice, government and citizens used different flags depend by the regulations, situation and context:
+In a country without an official single national flag, the use of this type of symbol was complicated.
+In practice, the government and citizens used different flags depending on the regulations, situation, and context: